 Graduation Writing Requirement 10

 Administrative Law, Bankruptcy, Conflict of Laws, Corporations, Family Law, Federal Courts, First Amendment, Individual Income Tax, Real Estate Transactions, Remedies, Secured Transactions, and Wills and Trusts.

 Skills Menu 1 course

-Advanced Legal Writing: Advocacy, Alternative Dispute Resolution, Civil Clinic, Civil Pretrial Litigation, Criminal Clinic, Interviewing, Counseling and Negotiation, Litigation Skills, Trial Techniques.
+Advanced Legal Research, Advanced Persuasive Writing: Alternative Dispute Resolution, Civil Clinic, Civil Pretrial Litigation, Criminal Defense Clinic, Evidence Lab, Interviewing, Counseling and Negotiation, Legal Malpractice, Litigation Skills, Supreme Court Decision Making, Tax Practice & Procedure, Trial Techniques.